OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md

 ![](testdeployment.png "width=500")
 *A deployment to the Test environment.*

-To prove this we can rerun the runbook **Get Service** in the **Test** environment.
+To prove this, we can rerun the runbook **Get Service** in the **Test** environment.
 We can see that a new load balancer host name has been created for the new service resource:

 ![](testlb.png "width=500")
 *The details of the load balancer service created in the Test environment.*